One of the most frequent pain points for qualitative researchers?

 5. Bias: If it’s just you coding—bias can enter easily.
 With manual qualitative analysis, the themes that appear will be based on your subjective interpretation.
 Having AI to partner with can give you a different perspective to consider.

 So how can we use AI for qualitative data analysis?
-Let's dig into 5 key use cases:
+Let's dig into 5 key use cases that will save you tons of time.

 1. Replace your note-taker (I’m not kidding)